draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_configuration.md

 ## <a id="AnalysisController"></a>Section: `AnalysisController`
 The AnalysisController does not support any custom configuration parameters.

+## <a id="NewCoverageController"></a>Section: `BalancedController`
+The BalancedController can be configured with any number of InputGenerator modules and balances their use.

+### `BalancedController.balanceMetric`

+Value type: `<string>`

+Status: Optional

+Default value: "time"

+Usage: Sets the metric by which the InputGenerators wills be balanced.
+The three available options are "time", "uses", or "testcasesGenerated".
+Each cycle of the controller, the InputGenerator that is behind the most by the specified metric will be selected for that cycle.

+### `BalancedController.epochLengthInMinutes`

+Value type: `<int>`

+Status: Optional

+Default value: 30

+Usage: Sets the length of an epoch, which is the period of time under which stats are collected and balanced within.
+Epochs help address a "catch-up" problem that can occur when some input generators can't be used and therefore fall behind on stats by large amounts.
+When suddenly they become available, they become selected exclusively until parity is made among all input generators.
+The value of 0 can be used to disable epochs, which removes this feature and makes the balancing time window the entire run.

 ## <a id="IterativeController"></a>Section: `IterativeController`
 The IterativeController does not support any custom configuration parameters.

 ## <a id="NewCoverageController"></a>Section: `NewCoverageController`
 Configuration information specific to the NewCoverageController.